layzyidiot/e-sw/enemy-fix.md

 	</figure>
 </div>

-You want to make sure hand.L.006 is the 2nd to last one, not the last one (Look at the bellow image).
+You want to make sure hand.L.006 is the 2nd to last one, not the last one (Look at the below image).

 <div style="text-align: center;">
 	<figure>